TV format: Examples

+Companies

 Leading companies that handle the creation and sales of programming formats include Warner Bros.
 International Television Production, ITV Studios, Talpa, Endemol Shine and Fremantle.

 Legal issues

 TV formats are viewed as a form of intellectual property (IP), and are regularly bought and sold by TV producers, distribution company and broadcasters.
 For example, Who Wants to Be a Millionaire? has been recreated in 108 territories, while local versions of Idol have aired (over 129 series) in 42 territories receiving about three billion votes, most notable being American Idol.

 However, TV formats are not generally protected under copyright law.
 As a result, copycat formats are sometimes created, which seek to duplicate the success of an original format without paying the person who came up with it.
 Format developers seek to prevent this by various means, including the use of trademarks or withholding distribution of other shows.
 Establishing "Proof of Review" and exposure to companies reviewing new TV formats is one important aspect of protection by the industry at the Television Writers Vault.
 The Format Recognition and Protection Association (FRAPA) aims to protect rights to formats and lobbies for legal protection.